thespis-rs/thespis_iface/README.md

 - impl recipient for Addr and rename Rcpnt to Receiver?
 - client code for remote actors is not generic, it will only work on MultiServiceImpl
+- let ServiceMap have a debug implementation which will print out all services with their unique id, so it can be put in the documentation of programs and libraries.
+Peer should probably also be able to tell the remote which services it provides.
+- clean up benches and write benchmarks for remote actors
+- stream handler